 I’ve put together these Life Skills Checklists for Children and Teens.
 These checklists are strictly for educational purposes.

-These checklists are free to download when you sign up for my monthly newsletter, The Social and Emotional Toolbox.
+This and the remaining checklists are free to download when you sign up for my monthly newsletter, The Social and Emotional Toolbox.
 In this newsletter I share with you strategies, printables, and activities for developing children’s emotional intelligence through social emotional learning resources.

 In addition to receiving these free life skills checklists for kids and teens, you will also gain VIP access to our growing library of social emotional learning resources.